 ‘The Human Body craves for alignment .
-When we are properly aligned, our bones, not our muscles support our weight, reaching effort and strain.’
+When we are properly aligned, our bones, not our muscles support our weight, reducing effort and strain.’

-Although easily accessible, placing the wallet in the back pocket causes an unsightly bulge in that region, which is bad enough as it is.
-And causes that side of the buttocks to be raised when seated.
-As demonstrated in the photos above, the resulting tilt causes the spine to curve and create imbalance.
-This imbalance causes the overall load of your body to be more towards the lower side and causes the back muscles to compensate.
+Although easily accessible, placing the wallet in the back pocket causes an unsightly bulge and causes that side of the buttocks to be raised when seated.
+The resulting pelvic tilt (see photos above) causes the spine to curve and create an imbalance.
+This transfers the load towards on one side causing strain to the back muscles.
 Additionally, the wallet compresses the skin, muscles and nerves of the affected buttocks reducing circulation around the buttocks and legs.
 This can lead to a condition, called Sciatica, which is the numbness, tingling and/or shooting, electric-shock like pain down the sciatic nerve.

 Habitually keeping this pelvis wedged while sitting over a period of time can cause:

-- weakness of one side of the legs or thigh, knee or ankle pain.
+- Weakness and/or pain to one side of the legs, thigh, knee or ankle.

-Unfortunately, many young men adapt this habit from mimicking their elders (i.e. Dad, uncle or bigger brother).
-This can set up a path to poor spinal health and posture.
+Unfortunately, many young men adapt this habit from their elders (i.e. Dad, uncle or bigger brother) and set up a path to poor spinal health and posture.

-To prevent issues resulting from sitting on your wallet, our advice is to place it in another pocket (for example, the front pockets) or take it out of the pocket when sitting.
-It may feel like your wallet goes missing at the beginning but you will soon get used to it…and your body will thank you for the change!
+To prevent issues resulting from sitting on your wallet, our advice is to place it in another pocket (for example, the front trouser pocket) or, better yet, take it out of the pocket when sitting.
+It may feel odd without that familiar bump but you will soon get used to it…and your body will thank you for the change!

-If you or someone you know is experiencing back pain, numbness or discomfort in the legs, it may be because of sitting on wallets.
+If you or someone you know is experiencing back pain, numbness or discomfort in the legs, it may be from sitting on your wallet.
 Don’t wait for things to get worse.
 Have your spine checked by a chiropractor at the soonest possible opportunity to have this corrected!
 Call our office on 9394 8888 or click here to book an appointment.

 Until next time, remember that you are designed to be extraordinary.